The Corpus of Hittite Divinatory Texts (HDivT)

 The negative outcome is almost certain, as the movements “from the unfavorable side” are most likely the majority in this paragraph (at least three times).

-Based on the next sentence; also Sakuma Y. 2009b, II, 49-50 (rule ‘of quadrant change’).
+Probably: “[came in the back down from the unfavorable side]”, based on the next sentence; also Sakuma Y. 2009b, II, 49-50 (rule ‘of quadrant change’).

-Note the use of -šmaš here as reflexive particle in plural, parallel to sg. -za in the phrase …=za appa dā-.
+Note the use of -šmaš here as reflexive particle in the plural, parallel to sg. -za in the phrase …=za appa dā-.

-Editio ultima: Traductionis 2024-08-06
+Editio ultima: Traductionis 2025-08-07